Our payment program isn’t like cash or a loan. It’s better.

 For years, if you wanted to pay for home improvements, you were limited to paying cash or going with a credit card or home equity loan.

-We didn’t think that was good enough—and we wanted to offer built-in accountability—so we came up with a better option: the Sealed payment program.
+We didn’t think that was good enough—and we wanted to offer built-in accountability—so we came up with a better option: the Sealed energy-savings guarantee.

-Rather than having to pay for the work upfront, Sealed covers most or all of your out-of-pocket costs.
-(You decide how much you’d prefer to pay upfront, if anything.)
+Rather than having to pay for the work upfront, you decide how much you’d prefer to pay upfront, if anything.
+If you’d prefer to pay cash for your upgrades, that’s an option, too.

 And if you don’t save energy?
 We take the financial hit.
 Simple as that.

-In this article, we’ll explain more about our program and why it’s better than cash or a loan.
+In this article, we’ll explain more about our program and why working with us is better than a cash project or a traditional loan without accountability.

 Paying for home improvements the old way